troperville

 • Nice Job Fixing It, Villain: If those 189 zombies were the extent of the zombie outbreak then the three vampires may have saved the world a Zombie Apocalypse.

-• Oh Crap: Cited as an actual X-Factor.
+• Cited as an actual X-Factor.
 As powerful as they are, they are still capable of feeling human emotions, like fear.
 Sure enough, the vampires freeze up, stare, and then retreat upon seeing a comrade get torn to pieces and then eaten.

 • One-Man Army: A fair fight was considered near 200 zombies vs. 3 vampires because one on one the vampires would win every time thanks to being able to One-Hit Kill zombies thanks to their superior strength.
 The vampires win.

-• probably the first.
+• Pyrrhic Victory: Technically won the fight, but then infection starts to set in.
 The resulting zombie-vampire would still have the vampire's weakness to sunlight but not the brains to avoid it, so would last until it tried to chase something in the dawning day.
 Final score: double KO.
+Which is probably for the best from mankind's perspective.

-• Rise From Your Grave: Three vampires rise up from their coffins as soon as the fight begins.
+• Rise from Your Grave: Three vampires rise up from their coffins as soon as the fight begins.

 • The Smurfette Principle: Followed it in regards to the female vampire.